mslouma88/my-portfolio/README.md

 3. To customize the content (projects, skills, etc.), modify the `index.html` and `style.css` files accordingly.

-## 🤝 Contributions

-Contributions are welcome!
-Feel free to submit issues or pull requests on GitHub to improve this project.
-Let's build something great together!

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.